hoodiehq/hood.ie/_posts/2016-03-07-shaping-an-open-source-editorial-team.md

 First thing–if you’re reading this and you know an awesome writer friend, share it with them.

 Second, if you’re a writer who managed to find their way here, welcome!
-You’re probably wondering what is an online Hoodie and what the heck does Open Source mean?
+You’re probably wondering “What is an online Hoodie?” and/or “What the heck does Open Source mean?”

 Hoodie is a group of fun folks who created a bit of code and decided to make it available to anyone with an internet connection and a sense of adventure.
 Instead of keeping their code to themselves, and limiting its capabilities to just a certain set of brains, they opened it up to the entire internet (and world) so that endless contributors can help shape and grow all the different ways Hoodie can now be useful.